Do Animators even need a resume? Isn’t animation a tight industry where everyone knows each other and a small number of people get most of the work?

 Finally, after you’ve properly described your Animator working experience, it’s time to list all the various skills that will help you land the job.

+The most important resume tip we can give you when it comes to your animator resume skills section.
 Pay attention to whether the job requires 3D or 2D animation skills.
 Even though fundamentals are the same, the tools and the pipeline are completely different.
+Here are the most important hard skills to include in your resume.

 Soft skills are no less important for successful Animator than technical ones.